iitis/DatagenCopulaBased.jl/README.md

 julia> cormatgen(n::Int, rho::Float64 = 0.5, ordered = false, altersing::Bool = true)
 ```

-If `ordered = false` matrix correlation matrix elements varies arround `rho`, else it drops
+If `ordered = false` matrix correlation matrix elements varies around `rho`,
+else it drops
 as a distance between marginal variables risis.
 If `altersing = true` some elements are positive
-and some negative, else all pelements are postive.
+and some negative, else all elements are positive.

 ```julia
 julia> srand(43);